abonte/introsde-2015-assignment-1/README.md

     * `execute.JAXBUnMarshaller` for requirement 2.4;
     * `execute.JavatoJson` for requirement 3.4.

 You can also execute specific task.
-Before that you have to execute
+Before, you have to execute
 ```
 ant compile
 ```